robcrock/udacity-go-crm/README.md

 # Udactiy GO Nano-degree final project

-## Project features
+## Project description

 The project represents the backend of a customer relationship management (CRM) web application.
-As users interact with the app via some user interface, your server will support all of the functionalities:
+Users interact with the app via Postman to solicit responses from the server.
+The server supports all of the following functionalities:

 - Getting a list of all customers
 - Getting data for a single customer